-HONO

-the HONO OH source estimate is only valid at 0.4 m where the HONO was measured.
-At higher altitudes above the snow HONO will approach the PSS amount fraction leading to a lower contribution to the OH radical source.
+noon respectively.
+The OH production by HOBr is comparable to that calculated for HONO from the measurements made here (Table 4).
+However, it must again be highlighted that the halogen measurements were made higher above the snow (4 to 5 m; Saiz-Lopez et al., 2008) than those of HONO and that the HONO OH source estimate is only valid at 0.4 m where the HONO was measured.
+At higher altitudes above the snow, HONO will approach the PSS amount fraction leading to a lower contribution to the OH radical source.
 Thus, the contribution of HONO to the OH radical initiation will be limited only to the lowest part of the mixing layer.

-The surface ozone amount fraction recorded during this measurement period is comparable with that measured during the CHABLIS campaign (mean 14 nmol mol-1 here, 10 nmol mol-1 during January 2005) and lower than at other Antarctic sites due to the high halogen concentrations.
+The surface ozone amount fraction recorded during this measurement period is comparable with that measured during the CHABLIS campaign (mean of 14 nmol mol-1 here, 10 nmol mol-1 during January 2005) and lower than at other Antarctic sites due to the high halogen concentrations.
 However, at the other sites in Table 4, HONO is a more important OH source than ozone.
-The low temperatures at these sites (mean: Barrow -26, DC -31°C) mean the extremely dry air limits OH production via reactions R2 and R3.
-At Halley, a warmer coastal location, the water vapour concentration is not limiting and OH formation through ozone photolysis still dominates.
+The low temperatures at these sites (mean: Utqia \dot{g} vik -26, DC -31 °C) mean the extremely dry air limits OH production via Reactions (R2) and (R3).
+At Halley, a warmer coastal location, the water vapour concentration is not limiting, and OH formation through ozone photolysis still dominates.
 Nevertheless, HONO photolysis as a source of OH cannot be discounted.
-The HONO amount fractions that were initially thought to be present at Halley, detected during the CHABLIS campaign (Bloss et al., 2010), would lead to an over-estimation of the HO_x budget (Bloss et al., 2007).
+The HONO amount fractions that were initially thought to be present at Halley, detected during the CHABLIS campaign (Bloss et al., 2010), would lead to an overestimation of the HO_x budget (Bloss et al., 2007).
 Besides conceptional problems when comparing box model calculations with HONO measurements close to the snow surface, these HONO measurements should make the HO_x budget at Halley easier to rationalise.